by Lorraine Lord

 On the other hand, a franchise business in an industry such as dog washing might require little individual support on an ongoing basis once each franchisee is established, although of course the franchisor still has a major role to play in such areas as co-ordinated marketing, supplier negotiation, research & development and communication.
 It might therefore be reasonable to expect that ongoing fees charged will be at a lower rate.

-In addition to the ongoing fee paying for the provision of services and the upkeep of the franchise support office, it should also include a measure of profit for the franchisor.
+In addition to the ongoing fee paying for the provision of services, appropriate field support and the upkeep of the franchise support office, it should also include a measure of profit for the franchisor.
 This should not be begrudged by franchisees: if the franchisor is not making a profit from the business, then there is little incentive for him or her to stay in business and support the ongoing development of the system.
 As long as the franchise is properly structured so that both franchisor and franchisees make a fair return on their investment over a reasonable period, everyone should be happy.